rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 Then he said to Zebah and Zalmunna, Where are the men whom you killed at Tabor?
 They answered, As you are, so were they.
 Every one of them resembled the son of a king. ^0818

 And he said, They were my brothers, the sons of my mother.
-As the Lord lives, if you had saved them alive, I would not kill you. ^0819
+As the LORD lives, if you had saved them alive, I would not kill you. ^0819

 So he said to Jether his firstborn, Rise and kill them!
 But the young man did not draw his sword, for he was afraid, because he was still a young man. ^0820